MichaelCurrin/learn-to-code/Version control/Github/README.md

 > - **Fork a repo** - A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.
 > - **Be social** - You can interact with people, repositories, and organizations on GitHub.
 See what others are working on and who they're connecting with from your personal dashboard.

 ## Resources

+- Github docs.
-- [help.github.com](help.github.com) - Github docs, broken down here by product.
+    - Home page - [help.github.com](help.github.com).
+See docs by product below.
     - Github
         - [Getting started with Github](https://help.github.com/en/github/getting-started-with-github)
         - [Creating, cloning and archiving](https://help.github.com/en/github/creating-cloning-and-archiving-repositories)